ncphillips/dnd_meteor/README.md

 _None yet..._

-### The Party
+### Player Characters
 __Current Features__

-* Keep a list of all the PCs in the campaing.
+* Keep a list of all the PCs in the campaign.
+* Add new PCs to the game.

 __Upcoming Features__

-* Add new PCs to the game.
 * View a PCs sheet.

 __Possible Features__